Dannyyapyap/ReactJS-STT-Demo/README.md

 2) Enter your API token in the input field and you can start Upload File or Record to obtain the STT transcript

 ## Environment variable (.env-cmdrc.json)
-By default, the environment provided will be pointing to Ins8.ai deployed cloud environment For custom environment(on-prem deployment etc), change the url in the file to point to it
+By default, the environment provided will be pointing to Ins8.ai deployed cloud environment.
+For custom environment(on-prem deployment etc), change the url in the file to point to it.

 ## Documentation
 You can access our documentation on the available API by